qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - can i run microsoft apps on this email?
 - i m not receiving any notifications
 - i can't get push notifications
+- cannot get notifications to work is this a bug
+- i have not received this notification
+- i am not receiving notifications for new emails
+- how do you receive notifications that you have an email
+- need notifications when receiving an a mail
+- why am i not receiving notifications on my device
+- no notification received for new mails
+- my notification settings are on but i'm not receiving any notifications when i get emails
+- not receiving message but receiving only notifications
+- i don't get notification from this app when i received messages
+- i am not receiving my email notifications on my phone
+- why email notifications not received
+- I am not receiving notifications in real time if at all. i have to open the app to see my emails. it works sometimes but mostly not
+- for some reason i am not receiving notifications in my mail with server mail
+- i am not receiving notifications when i receive new mail
+- i do get notifications when a receive email
+- i am not receiving notifications after the update
+- not receiving notifications from the app
+- not receiving notifications
+- still no notifications
 - is this app support for push notification on iphone
 - the app is not pushing notifications of new emails in us get a
 - push notifications not working